top of page

 Net profit and CAGR

-The net profit above $26 million in the tested strategy is 14x higher than the Benchmark (S&P 500 Index/SPY ETF marked in yellow on the chart), which amounts to $1.8 million, translating to a CAGR of 20.51% vs 10.38%.
-This means that the tested strategy achieves a much higher net profit and a higher average annual return.
-2x higher CAGR makes a huge (14x) possitive difference in a long run.
+The tested strategy's net profit exceeds $33 million, which is 15 times higher than the Benchmark (S&P 500 Index/SPY ETF, marked in yellow on the chart) at $2 million.
+This translates to a CAGR of 20.63% compared to 10.53%.
+This means the tested strategy not only achieves a much higher net profit but also a higher average annual return.
+A CAGR that's twice as high makes a significant (15x) positive difference in the long run.

 Drawdown and Return/Drawdown Ratio

-The Max Drawdown in the tested strategy was 26.87% vs 55.19% in the benchmark, resulting in a better Return/Drawdown ratio of 11.78 vs 4.41.
-This indicates that the tested strategy is less risky and more stable because the maximum capital drawdown is smaller, leading to better risk management compared to the benchmark.
+The maximum open drawdown in the tested strategy was -29.75%, compared to -55.19% in the benchmark.
+This results in a better Return/Open Drawdown ratio of 12.55 versus 5.07.
+This indicates that the tested strategy is less risky and more stable, as the maximum capital drawdown is smaller, leading to better risk management compared to the benchmark.

 Exposure

-The average exposure in the tested strategy was 68% vs 100% in the benchmark.
-The study was conducted on the underlying instrument, which is the S&P 500 index stocks.
-Exposure is measured through dedicated research, which you can read about here.
-The tested strategy used less capital and therefore was less exposed to market risk, with the remaining capital available for use in other strategies.
+The tested strategy had an average exposure of 68%, compared to 100% in the benchmark.
+The study focused on the S&P 500 index stocks.
+You can read about how exposure is measured through dedicated research here.
+The strategy used less capital, reducing market risk and leaving more capital available for other strategies.

 Winning Percent

-The Winning Percent in the tested strategy was 66.2%.
-This means that most of transactions were profitable, highlighting the effectiveness of the strategy in generating positive results and giving the user greater confidence in the frequency of profit generation.
+The winning percentage in the tested strategy was 66.25%.
+This means most transactions were profitable, highlighting the strategy's effectiveness in generating positive results.
+It gives the user greater confidence in the frequency of profit generation.

 SL & TP

-The strategy does not use typical stop-loss and take-profit orders.
-According to our tests, for most stock strategies, these settings worsen results.
-Instead, the strategy has one exit signal or additional safety exit after X bars (time-based stop-loss).
-Diversification of positions within one strategy and across the portfolio serves as protection against the strong impact of a single stock price change on the entire portfolio.
-Click for more about stop loss order.
+The strategy avoids using typical stop-loss and take-profit orders.
+Our tests show that for most stock strategies, these settings can worsen results.
+Instead, the strategy includes one exit signal or an additional safety exit after X bars, which acts as a time-based stop-loss.
+Diversifying positions within a single strategy and across the portfolio helps protect against the significant impact of a single stock price change on the entire portfolio.
+Visit the stop loss order page for more information.

 Market Regime

-The strategy was tested in all basic market regimes and includes filters implemented based on this analysis.
+The strategy was tested in all basic market regimes and includes filters based on these tests.
+Read more about market regimes.

 Trading Costs